We’re getting pretty knotty in this part of the internet.

 A side effect of learning how to make a monkey fist keychain is that you’ll know how to make a monkey fist weapon.

-Often called a slungshot, sailors used these as improvised weapons.
+Often called a slungshot, sailors used these as improvised self-defense weapons.
 You can too.

 Just use something very heavy as the weight.